AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     python setup.py install

-| Sometimes if the version number in setup.py script did not change, the install may not update. in this case remove build and distribute directories before running the setup.py script.
+| Sometimes if the version number in setup.py script did not change, the install may not update.
+In this case remove build and distribute directories before running the setup.py script.

 Adding new trigger
 ==================
-| The design applied in c++ code allows to add a new feature in a standardized way.
-Each feature is defined by a trigger and supporting parameters.
+| The design allows to add a new feature in a standardized way.
+Typical feature is defined by a trigger and supporting parameters.
 The following modifications need to be done to add a new feature:
-- In cohere/include/common.h file insert a new definition for the flow_item to the flow_def array in the correct order.
+- In cohere/controller/phasing.py, Rec.init, insert a new function to the to the iter_functions list in the correct order.
-- Update the flow_seq_len defined in cohere/include/common.h (i.e. increase by 1).
-- Add code to parse feature's parameters in cohere/include/parameters.hpp and cohere/src_cpp/parameters.cpp.
-- Add the new function to the cohere/include/worker.hpp and cohere/src_cpp/worker.cpp
+- Implement the new function in cohere/controller/phasing.py, Rec class.
+- In cohere/controller/op_flow.py add code to add the new trigger row into flow array.
-- add the pair (func_name, fp) to the flow_ptr_map in worker.cpp.
+- In cohere/controller/params.py add code to parse trigger and parameters applicable to the new feature.

 Adding new algorithm
 ====================
-| Currently two algorithms are supported: ER and HIO.
+| todo

 Conda Build
 ===========
-- In the cohere directory create "lib" and "include" directories.
-Copy content of <arrayfire installation directory>/lib64 to lib directory.
-Copy content of <arrayfire installation directory>/include to include directory.

 - change version in meta.yaml and setup.py files to the new version